 How is Sulindac Supplied

-Sulindac Tablets USP, 150 mg are yellow, round tablets, bisected and debossed with “Є” to the left of bisect and “10” to the right of bisect on one side, and plain on the other side, available in bottles of 100, 500 and 1000.
+Sulindac Tablets USP, 150 mg are yellow, round tablets, bisected and debossed with “Є” to the left of bisect and “10” to the right of bisect on one side, and plain on the other side, They are supplied as follows:

-Sulindac Tablets USP, 200 mg are yellow, oval-shaped tablets, bisected and debossed with “Є” to the left of bisect and “11” to the right of bisect on one side, and plain on the other side, available in bottles of 100, 500 and 1000.
+Sulindac Tablets USP, 200 mg are yellow, oval-shaped tablets, bisected and debossed with “Є” to the left of bisect and “11” to the right of bisect on one side, and plain on the other side.
+They are supplied as follows:

-(See the end of this Medication Guide for a list of prescription NSAID medicines)
+(See the end of the Medication Guide for a list of prescription NSAID medicines)

 What is the most important information I should know about medicines called Non-Steroidal Anti-Inflammatory Drugs (NSAIDs)?

 NSAID medicines may increase the chance of a heart attack or stroke that can lead to death.
 This chance increases:

 NSAID medicines should never be used right before or after heart surgery called a “coronary artery bypass graft (CABG).”